Skip to content

 Warning

 Using this can result in the sensor coming on more than the target hours, and therefore should be used in conjunction with other sensors.
+Depending on how long your target timeframe is, upon each re-evaluation the picked times will get steadily worse.

 Info